Waiting for Daylight (A1 album): Background

 In October 2011, the group appeared on Channel 5's OK TV to promote their British comeback gig at the O2 Academy Islington on 31 October 2011.
 The gig received positive reviews from sites such as This Must Be Pop and Time Out.
-On 18 November 2011, the band released a new single via the iTunes Store, entitled "Another Year Gone".
+On 18 November 2011, the band released a single via the iTunes Store, titled "Another Year Gone".
 Despite being a seasonal winter-themed track, it performed well, again reaching the top 10 in Norway.
 On 28 February 2012, the group performed at the Singapore Indoor Stadium with Blue and Jeff Timmons from 98 Degrees.
 The concert was entitled "The Greatest Hits Tour: Blue, Jeff Timmons of 98 Degrees and a1 – Live in Singapore."
 They also visited Jakarta, Indonesia and Manila, Philippines as part of the concert tour.
 The tour prompted a re-issue of the album in the Philippines and select areas of Europe, with three additional tracks being included on the album, these being acoustic versions of the band's classic hits, "Like a Rose", "Everytime" and "Caught in the Middle".
 The album was re-issued on 12 February 2012.
-In areas such as Korea and Japan, "Another Year Gone" was also added to the album.
+In areas such as South Korea and Japan, "Another Year Gone" was also added to the album.